seralexeev/xrabbit.dev/README.md

 date: 24-05-2025
 ```

-Started thinking about a custom PCB and getting out the laser iron.
-Sat with KiCad and realized it's too early.
-There are still too many details I don't understand yet.
-I'll put it off until PCBs for MCUs appear or until I'm completely ready.
+Started thinking about a custom PCB and dusting off the laser iron.
+Spent some time with [KiCad](https://www.kicad.org/) and realized it's too early - there are still too many things I don't understand.
+I'll put it off until [MCP](https://modelcontextprotocol.io/) comes out for PCB-CAD or I finally figure things out.
+Maybe one day Claude will learn to design boards.

 ---